Composition Visualization

 Prepare composition table for plotting

-We will compute mean relative abundance by body site, then show two modern Python visualizations: a stacked bar chart and a heatmap.
+We compute mean relative abundance by body site, then visualize it using two R figures: a stacked bar chart and a heatmap.

 # Long format table (sample-level)